infracost/docs/docs/getting_support.md

 ## I want to talk to you about something else

 If you need help integrating Infracost in to your workflow, or want to talk about something else, please email [hello@infracost.io](mailto:hello@infracost.io).
+You can also join our [Discord community](https://discord.gg/rXCTaH3) to chat with us.